-In response to these interconnected challenges, we have developed a holistic approach integrating reproductive health services with marine conservation and coastal livelihood initiatives.
+In response to these interconnected challenges, we have developed a holistic approach integrating community health services with marine conservation and coastal livelihood initiatives.

 Our distinctive style of working has emerged through conversations with our partner communities, who have challenged us to appreciate the ways in which human and ecosystem health are intertwined.